qrno/templatemengo/docs/meta/checklist.md

 ## STL

-- Don't call .back(), .front(), .top() on empty containers
+- Check for empty when calling .back(), .front(), .top() on containers
-- Don't change a container as you iterate through it (Even accessing a map may change it)
+- Don't change a container as you iterate through it (accessing a map may change it)
 - Always make sure your iterators are valid

 ## Graphs